 The Narcos official Twitter released a video titled Life After Pablo, which sees Moura ruminating on what happens now that Escobar is gone.
 “It didn’t change anything.
 Killing drug dealers is not the solution for the problem of the drug trade.” he says.
 “After Pablo, you had Cali, after Cali, Mexico, after Mexico, you know…This is not going to end with this policy of ‘War on Drugs.'”

 Later on in the video he notes that even he’s intrigued by what the new season will bring.
 “Oh I really want to see the third season.” notes Moura who won’t be appearing, unless in flashback, in Narcos season 3.
 “The idea was always to follow the drug trade, to talk about the drug trade.
 Pablo Escobar is just the beginning of it so I’m really curios to see what’s going to happen next.”

 Netflix Narcos Season 4 release date via Netflix.com

-With Narcos season 3 premiere due for 2017 it’s likely that Narcos Season 4 will premiere sometime in 2018 following Netflix’s trend of launching a new series on the first Friday of the month..
+With Narcos season 3 premiere on September 1 on Netflix it’s likely that Narcos Season 4 will premiere sometime in 2018 following Netflix’s trend of launching a new series on the first Friday of the month..